 This second method is perfect if you want to add NextCloud to your current Raspberry Pi installation, without losing anything you already have

-With this way, you can also keep the control about everything (for example Apache and PHP versions, Raspbian version, NextCloud version).
+This way, you can also keep control of everything (for example Apache and PHP versions, Raspberry Pi OS version, NextCloud version).

-Also, if you already have Raspbian and Apache/PHP, you can quickly test NextCloud by extracting files in your /var/www folder, and remove it immediately if NextCloud is not for you.
+Also, if you already have Raspberry Pi OS and Apache/PHP, you can quickly test NextCloud by extracting files in your /var/www folder, and removing it immediately if NextCloud is not for you.

 Install Raspberry Pi OS

-If you don’t have Raspbian yet, you need to start here.
+If you don’t have Raspberry Pi OS installed yet, you need to start here.

-Follow this Raspbian installation guide if you need help in doing this.
+Follow this Raspberry Pi OS installation guide if you need help in doing this.

-- Insert the SD card in the Raspberry Pi and start it
+- Insert the SD card into the Raspberry Pi and start it.

 Then you’re ready to move to the next step.